3 Things Every Parent Must Know About Childhood Depression

 You and your child can experience inner peace and the joy of a rejuvenated life.
 If you are tired of suffering through the same old problems and looking for a way out, feel free to contact me.
 To get through to your child, you need special understanding and a special language to help get through to them.

-If you would like to set up an appointment with one of our counselors, please contact us.
+If you would like to set up an appointment with one of our counselors, please contact our Child and Family Specialist.
 Or if you still have questions, we love your questions.
 Please give us a call and we can set up a free 15 minute phone consultation with the therapist of your choice.